Jake Fraley Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in the league.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks have a 4.58 team ERA that ranks 24th among all league pitching staffs.
+- The Diamondbacks' 4.58 team ERA ranks 24th among all league pitching staffs.

-- Diamondbacks pitchers combine to give up 116 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- The Diamondbacks rank 19th in baseball in home runs surrendered (119 total, 1.2 per game).

+- Ruiz will make his first start of the season for the Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.